 By: Jamie Coulson

-I always hated these days, father would leave for days on end going ‘hunting’ but I knew what he was really doing.
-He was sneaking of to the bar with his mates and trying to escape the never-ending sound of childish screams and tantrums that flooded the house.
-I had never left the house or at least I can’t remember a time when I did.
-My mother had passed away when I was little so I had to constantly provide and care for my little brothers and sisters and never had time to leave the house.
+I always hated these days, father would leave to go ‘hunting’ for food but we knew what he was really doing.
+He was sneaking off to the bar with his mates , trying to escape the never-ending sound of childish screams and tantrums that flooded this house.
+I had never left this house or at least I can’t remember a time when I did.
+My mother passed away when I was little so I had to constantly provide and care for my little brothers and sisters and never had time to leave the house.
 My father, Robert Ewell, was a horrible man.
 He was a racist, a sexist, offensive, dirty and abusive.
-Many times, he would come home in the night extremely drunk and sometimes I would have to protect my siblings from his wrath.
-But tonight, he wasn’t here he had just left which normally means he wouldn’t be back till early the next day.
-I had just wrangled my siblings to bed and dealt with their small quarrels and complaints, and now I was alone to do as I please.
+Many times, he would come home late at night extremely drunk and sometimes I would have to protect my siblings from his wrath.
+But tonight, he wasn’t here, he had just left which normally meant he wouldn’t be back till early the next day.
+I had just wrangled my siblings to bed and dealt with their small quarrels and complaints, and now I was alone to do as I pleased.

-During on these times I enjoyed sitting on the porch and just looked out into the stars and landscape.
+During these times I enjoyed sitting on the porch and just looked out into the stars and landscape.
 It was an amazing view, most likely the only good thing about this horrendous place, at this time the sun would just have descended below the horizon and the sky was lit up by the most extraordinary of warm glows.
-I sat there for an hour just looking at the amazing sunset until he came past, Tom Robinson, I had watched this man walk past the house on his way back home from the cotton fields for the past couple weeks.
-Over this period of time I had grown to be oddly attracted to him the only problem with this was that he was black.
-My father was very vocal about what he thought about the black community.
+I sat there for an hour just looking at the amazing sunset until he came past, Tom Robinson, I watched this man walk past the house on his way back home from the cotton fields every day for the past couple weeks.
+Over this period of time I had grown to be oddly attracted to him, the only problem with this was that he was black.
+This sort attraction would be looked down upon by the wider community .
+My father was very vocal about what he thought of the black community.
 He had always told me that the blacks were violent, volatile, vicious, disgusting, molesting, murderers.
-But from looking at Tom for the past month I had not seen a single characteristic about him that would warrant me thinking anything bad about him.
+But from looking at Tom every day for the past month I had not seen a single characteristic about him that would warrant me sharing any of these opinions with my father.
 He looked like a young, caring and loving man.
-One thing that I could never understand about my father is that he always told me that the blacks weren’t allowed freedom, but looking at Tom Robinson it seemed that he had more freedom.
-There he was, a black man walking around at his own will and here I was, a white woman, that had never left the house and was unable to leave, he had more freedom than me.
+One thing that I could never understand about my father’s opinions was that he always told me that the blacks weren’t allowed freedom, but there he was, a black man walking around at his own will and here I was, a white woman, that had never left the house and was unable to leave… he had more freedom than me.